sagnik-05/React-Social-App/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run, If you are cloning first time then First use:

-If you are cloning first time then First use :
+### `npm install`
-###`npm install`
+Then use:
 ### `npm start`

 Runs the app in the development mode.\